 WASHINGTON, D.C. – Father Joseph Verbis Lafleur, a Catholic U.S. Army Air Corps Chaplain in World War II, posthumously received the Distinguished Service Cross and the Purple Heart in a ceremony on Tuesday, Oct.
 17, in Opelousas, LA.
 Congressman Ralph Abraham, M.D., (R-LA), presented the two military medals to Father Lafleur’s nephew and his wife, Mr. and Mrs. Richard Lafleur, at Saint Landry Catholic Church, where the priest celebrated his first Mass following ordination in 1938.
 The Most Reverend J. Douglas Deshotel, Bishop of Lafayette, LA, and Father James Brady, pastor of Saint Landry Parish, participated in the ceremony along with other dignitaries, devout Catholics, and students from Opelousas Catholic Junior High and High Schools.

 Father Lafleur died on Sept.
-7, 1944, when a U.S. submarine torpedoed the Japanese ship he and more than seven-hundred fellow prisoners of war were aboard in the Indian Ocean.
-The ship was not marked as carrying POWs, so the American submariners had no way of knowing they were aboard at the time of the attack.
+7, 1944, when a U.S. submarine torpedoed the Japanese ship he and more than seven-hundred fellow prisoners of war were aboard off the coast of the Philippines.
+The ship was not flagged for POWs, so the American submariners had no way of knowing they were aboard at the time of the attack.
 Survivors recall Father Lafleur’s heroic efforts helping his fellow POWs escape the hull of the ship under Japanese gunfire by pushing them up to the deck at the cost of his own life.

 The Distinguished Service Medal, the U.S. Military’s second highest award behind only the Medal of Honor, is presented for exceptionally meritorious performance of duty.
 The Purple Heart is awarded to military personnel wounded or killed in action.
 Father Lafleur had previously received both medals for his acts of bravery during the Japanese attack on Clark Field in the Philippines on Dec.
 8, 1941.
 It is extremely rare for a serviceman or woman to receive either medal twice.